ResearchScientist/Notes-UX/Tooling/Design System.md

 - frameworks
 	- if necessary what frameworks work with the library

+You can place all of these components within a UI kit with a tool such as Figma.

 # Pattern Library

 Collection of UI groups and layouts.